isomerpages/govtech-stp/_work-pass-holder-lane/Travel and Health Control Measures (Work Pass Holder Lane).md

 </li>
 </ol>
 </li>
+	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Proceed from the checkpoint immediately to their <a href="/health/shn" target="_blank">SHN</a> accommodation.</li>
 <li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 7-day <a href="/health/shn">SHN</a> in one of the following:
 	<ol style="margin-top: 0px; list-style-type: lower-roman;">
-		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g. hotels  or serviced apartments). </li>
+		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g. hotels, serviced apartments, hostels or Employment Agencies' residential units.
+Please ensure these places can accommodate persons on SHN).<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">If the employer allows, submitters can arrange for the helper/CN to share a room with another helper/CN with the same travel history.
+They should remain isolated during the SHN and not mingle, or share facilities such as toilets, with other residents.</p></li>
-		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Employer’s house <b>(only allowed for helpers who were already working for their employers before they left Singapore.
-Not allowed for CNs.)</b> If the household has vulnerable individuals, the helper is strongly encouraged to isolate herself in a separate room and minimise contact with these vulnerable household members.
-If this is not possible, please look for another accommodation.</li>
+		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Employer’s house<b>.
+The helper/CN must isolate herself in her room and minimise contact with household members.
+If this is not possible or there are <a href="https://www.covid.gov.sg/who-is-vulnerable" target="_blank">vulnerable household members</a>, please look for another accommodation.</li>
 	</ol>
 	</li>
-	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) on Day 7 of SHN.</li>
+	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) before the end of the SHN.</li>
 				<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for helpers and CNs who were vaccinated overseas]</b> Take serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing self-isolation.
 Please call the clinic to check if they offer serology tests.</li>
 </ol>
 </div>